agilecustoms/terraform-aws-ci-builder/README.md

 # terraform-aws-ci-builder
 IAM policy `/ci/builder` to build applications relying on software packages stored in CodeArtifact

-This policy basically allows `codeartifact:ReadFromRepository` from all CodeArtifact repositories in a specified domain
+The policy allows `codeartifact:ReadFromRepository` from all CodeArtifact repositories in a specified domain

 ## Usage
 ```hcl